leanprover-community/batteries/README.md

   ```
   If this also fails, follow the instructions under `Regular install` [here](https://leanprover-community.github.io/get_started.html).
 * To build `std4` run `lake build`.
 To build and run all tests, run `make`.
+* If you added a new file, run the command `scripts/updateStd.sh` to update the
+  imports.

 # Documentation